potassco/anthem/res/manual/src/analyze.md

 A "comparison of first kind" is of form "t1 c t2" where t1 and t2 are regular of first kind and c is any comparison operator.
 A "comparison of second kind" is of form "t1=t2", where t1 is regular of first kind and t2 is regular of second kind

+For a detailed description see: Transforming Gringo Rules into Formulas in a Natural Way; Lifschitz V. 2021